Indian journalists say they intimidated, ostracized if they criticize Modi and the BJP

 Spokesmen for the government declined comment on the accusations by journalists.
 They did not immediately respond to the Reporters Without Borders report.

+However, not all Indian journalists believe there is a problem.
+Swapan Dasgupta, a member of parliament and a political columnist who supports Modi, said the press freedom ranking was “quite inexplicable”.

+“I don’t believe there has been any shrinkage in the freedom of the media in the past few years,” he said in an e-mail.

 G.V.L.
-Narasimha Rao, a spokesman for the ruling BJP, said the allegations of intimidation were far from the truth.
+Narasimha Rao, a spokesman for the ruling BJP, said allegations of media intimidation were far from the truth.

 “On the contrary, the BJP has been a victim of the viciousness of large sections of the media that flourished under the patronage of the Congress, left and other opposition parties,” he told Reuters in e-mailed comments.
 “The unabashed bias of these media against the BJP has not dented our party’s political growth.”